The history of Brittany in France is a rollercoaster ride of Celtic shenanigans and epic feuds, served with a side of linguistic acrobatics.

 And this is despite the region’s conquest by the Romans (who named it “Armorica”), followed by the Franks (who tried to wipe out the local language Breton), and every other invading force to the area.

 All the while, the local folks in Brittany enjoyed a view of the English coastline from its windows, making for occasional allies as well as political foes.

-As the region was located along the west coast of France, its distance from the French capital Paris as well as proximity to the English coastline made for an interesting history, as allies and political foes.
+As the region was located along the west coast of France, its proximity to the English coastline was closer than its distance from the French capital Paris, making for an interesting tug-of-war.
+There’s nothing quite as spicy like a territorial soap opera, Breton-style!